Lawliar/logseq-database/techniques/Makefile.md

 directly pass the parameters to the linker, e.g., "-Wl,--defsym=__main__stack_size__=0x400" then this symbol will be defined in the linker script

+## shared library not found
+even when you `-L<libpath> -l<libname>`, when you run the binary, or ldd the binary, it still cannot find the specified lib so, you should use `-Wl,-rpath` to append the libpath to the executable.

 ## when you use pattern rules to specify the build target
 you have to use '%' symbol both at the target and the requisite.
 And the '%' match the same string (which they called stem).